Spectral Bottleneck in Sinusoidal Representation Networks: Noise is All You Need: Introduction

-While SIRENs with the principled uniform weight initialization scheme \cite{sitzmann2020implicit} perform well for fitting images and videos, they struggle with low-dimensional signals such as audio when the contribution of low frequencies in the target signal is small.
-The reconstruction accuracy is closely tied to the signal’s spectral content; for example, under the same initialization, SIRENs have difficulty fitting signals dominated by either very high or very low frequencies.
-Prior works such as \cite{mehta2021modulated, liu2024finer} also suggests that SIRENs suffer with overfitting issues as the signal length increases (or in other words the contribution of high-frequencies increases).
+While SIRENs with the uniform weight initialization scheme \cite{sitzmann2020implicit} can mitigate spectral bias and effectively fit 2D images, videos, and 3D geometries, they often perform poorly on low-dimensional signals such as audio when low-frequency components contribute minimally to the target.
+As pointed out in \cite{yuce2022structured}, \textit{the capacity of network to represent a target signal's frequency components does not guarantee efficient learning of that signal}.
+The reconstruction accuracy is rather closely tied to the spectral content of the signal and the inductive bias of network initialization; for instance, under fixed initialization, SIRENs struggle with signals dominated by very high or very low frequencies.
+Prior work \cite{mehta2021modulated, liu2024finer} shows that SIRENs exhibit overfitting as signal length and high-frequency content increase.
 An easy way to get around this problem is to increase the input dimensionality by mapping the input coordinates to a random Fourier feature space~\cite{rahimi2007random, tancik2020fourier, mildenhall2021nerf}.
 However, positional embeddings lead to a quadratic increase in the parameter count with respect to the embedding dimension, and consequently with the hidden-layer width.
-We propose a noisy weight initialization scheme that guides the training dynamics to prevent the SIREN architecture from failing to represent frequency components of a given target.
-Figure~\ref{fig:abstract} illustrates the outline of our noise initialization scheme and the spectral bottleneck issue of standard SIREN~\cite{sitzmann2020implicit}, comparing their representation accuracy to that of our proposed method on several synthetically generated audio signals, each containing 150{,}000 samples.
-All experiments in Figure~\ref{fig:abstract} use an MLP with four hidden layers with 222 features in each layer.
+In this work, we examine the fitting challenges of SIREN on increasingly high-frequency targets and characterize the limitations of its traditional weight initialization \cite{sitzmann2020implicit}, particularly the \textit{spectral bottleneck} phenomenon, where SIREN fails to recover all frequency modes and collapses to a zero-valued function.
+We then propose a noisy weight initialization scheme WINNER that aims to mitigate the inductive bias at initialization.
+Figure~\ref{fig:abstract} illustrates the spectral bottleneck issue of the standard SIREN~\cite{sitzmann2020implicit} and the proposed weight initialization scheme which is being employed in SIREN$^2$.
+Representation accuracy of SIREN is compared with the proposed method on several synthetically generated audio signals, each containing 150{,}000 samples.
+Although, the spectral bottleneck phenomenon in Fig.~\ref{fig:abstract} is demonstrated through synthetic signals, such a phenomenon was noted to also observe in fitting natural signals, examples include \texttt{tap.wav} and \texttt{relay.wav} audio clips which can be accessed through the project's repository (link in first page).
+All experiments in Figure~\ref{fig:abstract} use a SIREN architecture with four hidden layers with 222 features in each layer.